Our Creamy Beef Stroganoff Is Quick Enough To Make For A Weeknight Meal And Delicious Enough To Become An Instant Family Favorite!

 We like it best served over buttered egg noodles but sometimes I serve it over cooked rice or individually baked potatoes.

-- 1 1/2 Pound Sirloin Steak thinly sliced into strips across the grain
+- 1 1/2 pounds sirloin steak thinly sliced into strips across the grain

 - In a large saute pan, heat the oil then add the beef in 2 batches and brown on both sides.
 Don't overcook the beef or it will get tough--I leave a little pink in the center of the strips.
 Remove to a plate and set aside.